Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 Almost nobody sees Windsor in its best light.
 With a population of about 2,700, it’s a place most people pass through, a strip of businesses along Route 460 — a Food Lion, car repair shops, three gas stations, a grain elevator, Dollar General, hardware store.
 The Burger King faces the Dairy Queen across Prince Boulevard.
 The town sits at the intersection of a road leading north to the meat packing plants of Smithfield and south to the paper mill of Franklin.
 The surrounding Isle of Wight County is about 73 percent White, 23 percent Black, according to U.S. Census data.

 Similar hamlets are strung along 460 from Suffolk northwest to Petersburg, most with names from romantic British literature — Ivor, Waverly, Wakefield — old train stops that no longer have depots.
 The highway that links them follows the rail line, four undivided lanes with long, hypnotically straight stretches and no shoulders, just ditches and scruffy pine forest and sandy fields of peanuts.
-And in each town, the speed limit drops to 45, then sometimes 35, and regular drivers know not to push it.
+And in each town, the speed limit drops to 45 mph, then sometimes 35 mph, and regular drivers know not to push it.

 But the highway is only part of Windsor’s nearly four square miles, and some families count their time here not in years but in generations.
 Just off the main road, a sign points to Centennial Park — a postage-stamp oasis with two park benches and a picnic table.
 Down the street, across from a row of comfortable old homes, is a deluxe baseball field for the high school, “Welcome to the Castle — Home of the Dukes” spelled out on the fence.
 In the distance beyond Town Hall, a tractor passes up and down a dusty field as daylight fades.

 On a recent weekday, many local residents were leery of talking about their town and the situation with police.
-One older White man riding a mower along a field in the county said he knows everybody regards Windsor as a speed trap, and wondered if that negative reputation partly explains why reaction to the police video was so harsh.
+One older White man riding a mower along a field in the county said he knows that everybody regards Windsor as a speed trap, and wondered if that negative reputation partly explains why reaction to the police video was so harsh.

 “It is hard to do well when everybody despises you,” he said, declining to give his name on the grounds that he goes to town a couple of times a week and doesn’t want to stir up trouble.

-But Robert Johnson, 52, a tow truck operator from the nearby hamlet of Zuni who said his family’s roots in the area go back to the 1600s, defended Windsor and its police.
+But Robert Johnson, 52, a tow-truck operator from the nearby hamlet of Zuni who said his family’s roots in the area go back to the 1600s, defended Windsor and its police.

 “It’s a congested area, people should slow down,” said Johnson, who is White, as he unloaded a stack of tires from the back of a pickup.
 And the furor over the Nazario video?
 “People are blowing it out of proportion,” he said.
 “I think the cops were justified in doing what they did.”